New Zealand

 Three years ago I developed the "Wayatt Lock Step" to limit the jarring and impact load on the knees.
 Recently I came on another protective technique:

-WRAP-UPS: Inspired by watching the Atlanta Olympic weightlifting on a rented TV, I summized: "If weightlifters support their knees with bandages while lifting massive weights, why don’t bushwalkers and climbers do it before massive or awkward descents?
+WRAP-UPS: Inspired by watching the Atlanta Olympic weightlifting on a rented TV, I summarised: "If weightlifters support their knees with bandages while lifting massive weights, why don’t bushwalkers and climbers do it before massive or awkward descents?

 I put this to Ken Asher (Townsville Gym) as we crossed the Copland Pass last November.
 "We call them wrap-ups." he said, endorsing the concept.